TheQuantumPhysicist/sam-dns-tools/README.md

 2. Implement the DomainController trait for the DNS provider struct.
 (See how epik.rs is implemented).
 This trait is used to add/remove/list DNS records.
 3. Add the DNS provider struct deserialization to the `Config` struct in the config module.
 (See how epik.rs is implemented).
 All configurations that are listed must be deserialized into Vec<DNSProvider>, just like it's done for Vec<Epik>.
 4. The method `Config::into_domain_controllers()` should be able to add your configuration to the list of domain controllers.
-5. At this point you're good to start adding configurations in the config.yaml file and test your implementation using `cargo run -- certbot --test-run`.
+5. At this point you're good to start adding configurations in the config.yaml file and test your implementation using `cargo run -- test` (with or without proxy, depending on your DNS provider configuration and IP whitelisting).
 If the tests pass, that means your implementation is correct.

 ## License